Recent Fire Damage Posts

 Fire escape plans are very important, even more important that they are planned out and tested.
 If you have a wheelchair or a walker, you want to be sure that you can get through the doorways safely in the case of evacuation.
 Another thing the consider if is there are accessible ramps by the exit doors to assist your evacuation.
 If you live in an apartment building or a multi-leveled home, it may be best for you to live on the ground floor.
 Not only does it decrease your escape time, but if you are physically impaired if may safe your life.
 In the event of a fire, elevators are shut off leaving a stairway as the only means of transportation to the ground floor level.
 Make sure that you let your family, neighbors, and property manager know of your special needs and fire plan, so they know how to assist you if the time ever comes.
 Additionally, always keep a phone on you or near your bed just in case.
 Safety is something to be considered for everyone and is something that needs to be taken very seriously.
 Your life is too valuable to be lost to a fire.

-Let SERVPRO® of Charles County Destroy Odors with Deodorization
+Let SERVPRO® of Oxon Hill Destroy Odors with Deodorization

 10/1/2018 (Permalink)

-Let SERVPRO® of Charles County Destroy Odors with Deodorization
+Let SERVPRO® of Oxon Hill Destroy Odors with Deodorization

 Even a small fire can cause odors for years to come if the affected areas are not properly cleaned and deodorized.
 Fire, smoke, and soot damage in your home or business can create unpleasant and potentially permanent problems.